 - Do a full pelvic exam.

-- Do a Pap smear and other tests to check for infections and other problems.
+- Do a Pap test and other tests to check for infections and other problems.

 Your 1st trimester is the first 3 months of your pregnancy.
 During this time, you will have a prenatal visit once a month.
 These visits may be short, but they are still important.